DenizenScript/DenizenMetaBot/README.md

         - `updates` set to what projects they correspond to (for the update command).
 		- `docs` set to whether meta docs are allowed in this channel.
     - `url_base` set to the base URL of the meta website.
+    - `rules` set to a submapping of rule IDs to their text.

 `config.fds` sample text content (the channel IDs are the actual ones on the Denizen Discord group):
 ```